PaulSoderlind/JuliaTutorial/Readme.md

 1. Most files are jupyter notebooks.
 Click one of them to see it online.
 If GitHub fails to render the notebook, then use [nbviewer](https://nbviewer.jupyter.org/).
 Instructions: try to open the notebook at GitHub, copy the link and paste it in the address field of nbviewer.

-2. A pdf file contains a print-out of all all notebooks.
+2. A pdf file contains a print-out of all notebooks.

 3. To download this repository, use the Download (as zip) in the Github menu.
 Otherwise, clone it.